Ragavirajimagesh/FUTURE_DS_01/README.md

 ➡ Please navigate to *Releases → v1.0* and download the video to view the full demonstration.

-Data set used : amazon-dashboard.csv
+Data set used : amazon-dashboard.csv,https://github.com/Ragavirajimagesh/FUTURE_DS_01/blob/main/amazon-dashboard.csv